aleshaleksey/fansys23/11-weapons-armour.md

 ### Armour and its relationship with [HiT]

 Targeted attacks are rolled against ["HiT"](02-base-rules.md#hit-threshold-hit).
 [HiT] represents how effective/powerful/precise a targeted attack has to be to harm the target.
-It is made of the following components, all of which stack:

-- Initial Hit (ALWAYS 10).
-- Base (general experience bleeding through to various aspects of defence).
-- Evasion (avoiding the brunt of the attack, eg dodging)
-- Deflection (deflecting the brunt of the attack through active means, eg parrying)
-- Shield (deflecting the brunt of the attack through passive means, eg shields)
-- Armour (absorbing/nullifying the brunt of the attack through, eg a breast plate or scales)

-Each component of armour stacks.
-Furthermore, for each component, the [Nat] and [Sup] component stacks.
-Armour usually counts for the Nat component of Armour bonus.
+Wearing armour adds to the "armour" component of HiT from the "external armour" source (armour[external armour] - "external" since armour is worn outside of the body and not inside it).
+Wielding a shield or buckler adds to the "shield" component of HiT from the "shield" source (shield[shield]).

 ### Armour types